MeerKatDev/solana-rust-experiments/README.md

 # araiza-messenger

 Messenger test app created by [this author](https://github.com/JacobAraiza).
 It has anchor and tests with solana-program-test.
+Works with `cargo test-sbf`.

 # araiza-nft